wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
-= 2.02 =
+= 2.10 =
+* Update your template for a rewritten, dynamic social links section in your On Demand and Digest emails = 2.02 =
 * Corrects an issue for proper population of the daily digest = 2.01 =